XxTalxX/spring-boot-application/README.md

  **Inventory Item list API built with java spring boot and web page using type script and angular 8 and Swagger documentation UI**

-The spring boot application contains basic unit test class , some test may fail according to the received status code.
+The spring boot application contains basic unit test class , some tests may fail according to the received status code.
 - Run the spring app from familiar java IDE or using mvn command line with:

 ```bash